Yoshiaki Yatsu: Mixed martial arts career

 After spending multiple years out of the spotlight, Yatsu, aged 44, received a big money offer to fight for mixed martial arts promotion Pride Fighting Championships.
 On October 31, 2000, Yatsu faced Gary Goodridge in Osaka.
 Yatsu, who hadn't had any stand-up training at all and hadn't competed outside of professional wrestling in 13 years, was defeated at 8:58 in the first round.
 Despite being dominated, Yatsu received a standing ovation from the crowd due to the amount of damage he absorbed without quitting, even trying a leglock at a point.
 The two were booked in a rematch on September 24, 2001.
 Goodridge again dominated the fight, got Yatsu in a guillotine choke and asked for his corner to throw in the towel, which they did.

 In December 2015, he became a supervisor for DEEP.

 Personal life

 In 1991, at the age of 35, Yatsu was diagnosed with diabetes.
-On June 25, 2019, Yatsu underwent an operation to amputate his right leg below the knee, as bacteria had entered his bloodstream and his right toe was progressively neurotic.
+On June 25, 2019, Yatsu underwent an operation to amputate his third leg below the knee, as bacteria had entered his bloodstream and his right toe was progressively necrotic.